istio/istio.io/content/en/docs/tasks/security/automtls/index.md

     host: istio-telemetry.istio-system.svc.cluster.local
 {{< /text >}}

-You can verify setup by sending an HTTP request with `curl` from any `sleep` pod in the namespace `foo`, `mixed` or `legacy` to either `httpbin.foo`, `httpbin.mixed` or `httpbin.legacy`.
+You can verify setup by sending an HTTP request with `curl` from any `sleep` pod in the namespace `full`, `partial` or `legacy` to either `httpbin.full`, `httpbin.partial` or `httpbin.legacy`.
 All requests should succeed with HTTP code 200.

-For example, here is a command to check `sleep.mixed` to `httpbin.foo` reachability:
+For example, here is a command to check `sleep.partial` to `httpbin.full` reachability:

 {{< text bash >}}
-$ kubectl exec $(kubectl get pod -l app=sleep -n mixed -o jsonpath={.items..metadata.name}) -c sleep -n mixed -- curl http://httpbin.foo:8000/ip -s -o /dev/null -w "%{http_code}\n"
+$ kubectl exec $(kubectl get pod -l app=sleep -n partial -o jsonpath={.items..metadata.name}) -c sleep -n partial -- curl http://httpbin.full:8000/ip -s -o /dev/null -w "%{http_code}\n"
 200
 {{< /text >}}

-This one-liner command conveniently iterates through all reachability combinations:
+### Auto mTLS PERMISSIVE

+In the setup, we start with `PERMISSIVE` for all services in the mesh.

+1. All `httpbin.full` workloads and the workload with sidecar for `httpbin.partial` are able to serve both mutual TLS traffic and plain text traffic.
+1. The workload without sidecar for `httpbin.partial` and workloads of `httpbin.legacy` can only serve plain text traffic.

+Automatic mutual TLS configures the client, `sleep.full`, to send mutual TLS to the first type of workloads and plain text to the second type.

+You can verify the reachability as:

 {{< text bash >}}
-$ for from in "foo" "mixed" "legacy"; do for to in "foo" "mixed" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.foo to httpbin.foo: 200 sleep.foo to httpbin.mixed: 200 sleep.foo to httpbin.legacy: 200
+$ for from in "full" "legacy"; do for to in "full" "partial" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.full to httpbin.full: 200 sleep.full to httpbin.partial: 200 sleep.full to httpbin.legacy: 200
-sleep.mixed to httpbin.foo: 200
-sleep.mixed to httpbin.mixed: 200
-sleep.mixed to httpbin.legacy: 200
-sleep.legacy to httpbin.foo: 200
+sleep.legacy to httpbin.full: 200
-sleep.legacy to httpbin.mixed: 200
+sleep.legacy to httpbin.partial: 200
 sleep.legacy to httpbin.legacy: 200
 {{< /text >}}

-In the setup, we start with `PERMISSIVE` for all services in the mesh.
-Combined with automatic mutual TLS enabled, sleep from `foo` and `mixed` client, send mutual TLS traffic to `httpbin.foo` service and plain text to `httpbin.legacy` service.
-For `httpbin.mixed`, the client sidecar send mutual TLS to the pod with sidecar injected deployment, and plain text to the pod without sidecar.
+Without automatic mutual TLS feature, you have to track the sidecar migration finishes, and then explictly configure the destination rule to make client send mutual TLS traffic to `httpbin.full`.

-### Configure mutual TLS STRICT
+### Lock down mutual TLS to STRICT

-The default installation configures all the service in `PERMISSIVE` mode by default, which accepts both plain text and mutual TLS traffic.
-Now we configure `httpbin.foo` service to mutual TLS `STRICT` mode, only accepting mutual TLS traffic.
+Imagine now you need to lockdown the `httpbin.full` service to only accept mutual TLS traffic.
+You can configure authentication policy to `STRICT`.

 {{< text bash >}}
-$ cat <<EOF | kubectl apply -n foo -f -
+$ cat <<EOF | kubectl apply -n full -f -
 apiVersion: "authentication.istio.io/v1alpha1"
 kind: "Policy"
 metadata: